cfengine/documentation/resources/additional-topics/glossary.markdown

 * CFEngine Nova

-  The lowest level enterprise edition of CFEngine, that automatically creates a simple `star network' mangement model for hosts in an environment.
+  The lowest level enterprise edition of CFEngine, that automatically creates a simple _star network_ mangement model for hosts in an environment.

 * Changelog